December 11, 2020

 - Identify devices that cannot be automatically rebooted and create reboot tickets that ensure that those patches will be installed manually.

 So, yes, patch management can be challenging.
-However, there are tools available that enable IT providers to deliver patch management as an effective and profitable service.
+However, there are tools available that enable IT providers to deliver this as an effective and profitable service.
 To learn more about how Datto RMM fits into your patch management strategy, schedule a demo today.

 Which systems does Datto RMM Support?